harness/cie-vm-delegate/README.md

 Before following the guide, please verify **go** and **terraform** are installed in your env

 # Pre-requisites:
-1. Set up an "access key ID" and "access key secret" [aws secret](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) to be used during the configuration of the runner for communication with AWS.
+1. Set up an "access key ID" and "access key secret" [aws secret](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) to be used during the configuration of the runner for communication with AWS. <br />
-   OR setup an IAM role with EC2Adminstrator access.
+   (OR) create an [IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#create-iam-role) with EC2AdminstratorFullAccess policy.
 3. Setup up vpc firewall rules for the build instances ec2 [ec2 authorizing-access-to-an-instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html)
 authorizing-access-to-an-instance.
 We need to allow ingress to port 9079.
 (Optional) RDP port 3389 on windows and ssh port 22 on linux can be opened for debugging purpose.
 Once complete you will have a security group id, which is needed for configuration of the runner.